Table of contents

 - What minimum practical requirements are there for new hires?
 For example, do they all need to be competent in specific skills, such as webinar tools?

-- What is your company culture, and which types of candidates is the best fit?
+- What is your company culture, and which types of candidates are the best fit?

 - What do you hope to achieve with your employee referral program?